About the project

 Foundation installation completed

-The last foundation is installed by the Aeolus.
-Following some modifications to the vessel, it will commence turbine installation.
-The turbines will be loaded in Vlissingen.
+The last foundation was successfully installed by Aeolus.
+Following some modifications to the Aeolus vessel, it commenced turbine installation from Vlissingen in May.

 Start of wind turbine installation

-V164-9.5 MW MHI Vestas turbines will be loaded onto the Aeolus at Vlissingen and installed offshore.
+V164-9.5 MW MHI Vestas turbines are being loaded onto the Aeolus at Vlissingen and installed offshore.

-Van Oord, MHI Vestas, TenneT and Blauwwind will work together to safely commission the wind farm.
-Power generation will then commence.
+Van Oord, MHI Vestas, TenneT and Blauwwind are working together to safely commission the windfarm.
+Power generation can then commence

 Partners Group is a global private markets investment management firm with EUR 73 billion (USD 83 billion) in investment programmes under management in private equity, private real estate, private infrastructure and private debt.
 The firm manages a broad range of customised portfolios for an international clientele of institutional investors.
 Partners Group is headquartered in Zug, Switzerland, and has offices around the world.
 The firm employs over 1,200 people and is listed on the SIX Swiss Exchange (symbol: PGHN) with a majority ownership by its partners and employees.